-Winter Accidents – Are You at Fault if You Have a Car Accident Caused by Snow or Ice?
+Winter Accidents Lawyer – Are You at Fault if You Have a Car Accident Caused by Snow or Ice?

 Here in Pittsburgh, we’re no strangers to long, harsh winters.
 Snow and ice are just a part of living in the Steel City.
 Our proximity to Lake Erie also means lake effect snow, which can come on fast and lead to extremely dangerous driving conditions.
 While most of us consider snow driving a part of everyday life, accidents can and do happen each day around town.
 But what happens after the fact?
 Who determines liability in an accident where winter weather plays a role?
 Knowing the laws surrounding winter accident claims can better prepare you for your next steps should you ever be involved in an accident due to inclement road conditions.